 An entrepreneur and product geek, Boyu co-founded China’s largest lending software company, Amarsoft (SHE:300380), where he led the development of core product lines and helped the company achieve dominance in a highly competitive market before it eventually went public.

 After being an entrepreneur and engineer for 10 years, he became a venture capitalist.
-Before XVC, he worked for DCM and Blue Lake Capital, where he singled out multiple "unicorns" at early-stage - Meicai, Youxinpai, GIF Kuaishou, 51talk (NYSE: COE), and Wandoujia (acquired by Alibaba).
-An entrepreneur himself, Boyu loves entrepreneurs and finds it deeply gratifying to work with them as they define strategy, hire talents and raise money.
-With his help, these portfolio companies have raised an average of 200 million USD in follow-on rounds from world-class investors like Hillhouse Capital, DST, and Softbank.
+Before XVC, he worked for DCM and Blue Lake Capital, where he singled out multiple "big ideas" at early-stage - Meicai, Youxinpai (NASDAQ:UXIN), Kuaishou, 51talk (NYSE: COE), and Wandoujia (acquired by Alibaba).
+These companies have raised an average of 400 million USD in follow-on rounds and valued at $4 billion on average.

 Boyu is not only a geek but also an “indoorsman”.
 He got his MBA from Kellogg School on the shore of beautiful Lake Michigan, but he spent most spare time either doing research in his room or auditing classes he wasn't in.
 As a venture capitalist, he still spends lots of time indoors – reading books on mobile devices, shopping online, or reading for his little son and daughter.
 He might have grown mushrooms on his forehead were it not for an indoor sport he has been enjoying for almost twenty years – badminton.

 In Leo’s perspective, technology could make our world better.
 He will either do something to change the world himself, or he will enable some others to do so.